 Please note that technical analysis is only part of investment reference, and there is no absolute standard for using numerical values to assess direction.
 The results are for reference only, and we are not responsible for the accuracy of the indicator calculations and summaries.

-The company’s current institutional recognition score is 7.00, which is lower than the Cyclical Consumer Services industry's average of 7.45.
-The latest institutional shareholding proportion is 73.15%, representing a quarter-over-quarter decrease of 0.40%.
-The largest institutional shareholder is The Vanguard, holding a total of 156.68M shares, representing 8.71% of shares outstanding, with 5.41% increase in holdings.
+The current institutional shareholding score of Walt Disney Co is 7.00, ranking 19 out of 76 in the Media & Publishing industry.
+The latest institutional shareholding proportion is 76.56%, representing a quarter-over-quarter increase of 1.81%.
+The largest institutional shareholder is The Vanguard, holding a total of 157.28M shares, representing 8.81% of shares outstanding, with 2.14% increase in holdings.

-The U.S. Dollar Index is currently in a neutral state, which has a neutral effect on the Cyclical Consumer Services domestic-focused industry.
+The U.S. Dollar Index is currently in a neutral state, which has a neutral effect on the Media & Publishing domestic-focused industry.
 The Dollar Index (DXY) measures the value of the U.S. dollar against a basket of major currencies, including the euro, yen, pound sterling, Canadian dollar, Swedish krona, and Swiss franc.
-The company’s current risk assessment score is 5.21, which is higher than the Cyclical Consumer Services industry's average of 4.22.
-The company's beta value is 1.55.
+The current risk assessment score of Walt Disney Co is 8.95, ranking 8 out of 76 in the Media & Publishing industry.
+The company's beta value is 1.43.
 This indicates that the stock tends to outperform the index during upward trending markets but experiences larger declines during downward trending markets.
+Walt Disney Co’s latest ESG disclosure is at an average level in the Media & Publishing industry, showing no material impact on overall risk.